someobserver/recurgence/README.md

 - **[Why Git?](/why/git/)**
   Fractal memory: semantic mass with a changelog

-Be gentle and patient with yourself.
-**You matter.**

 ## Claimer

+This site and repository are updated continually.
+Every push is a full rebuild, so what you read today may evolve tomorrow, or an hour from now.
+See the [changelog](https://github.com/someobserver/recurgence/commits/main/) for a transparent history.

 Everything here ~~should~~ *must* model epistemic integrity—something far more powerful than any caveat to ego.

 Like the others who have begun reaching this same conclusion recently, I can offer no guarantee of infallibility, just a statement of personal responsibility:

-**☉ The [information](https://github.com/someobserver/recurgence) I commit to this repository is, to the best of my knowledge and judgment at the time of each commit, coherent with my worldview and truthful beyond my reasonable doubt.**
+**☉ The information I commit to [this repository](https://github.com/someobserver/recurgence) is, to the best of my knowledge and judgment at the time of each commit, coherent and truthful beyond my reasonable doubt.**

-If you encounter insight, that's all yours.
-If you find errors, that's on me.
+If you find errors:
 Fork this project.
 Send a pull request.
-Nothing here is fragile, including the writer.
+Nothing here is fragile, including those writing it.

 **In fact, shared coherence is the whole point.**

 <small>- some observer</small>

 p.s.
+Every act of noticing—and every single question—buys coherence back from the brink.
 You're only in a race against **entropy.**

 **Model it, <u>before it models you.</u>**

 ---